Posted in: Mindful Eating, Weight Loss

 6. More water: Hydration is essential for overall health and can also help with weight management by promoting a feeling of fullness and preventing overeating.
 Drinking water throughout the day can support proper hydration and overall well-being.

-What should you not eat?
+What should you not eat to maintain a healthy weight?

-2. Limiting junk and over-processed foods: Foods high in added sugars, unhealthy fats, and refined grains, such as sugary snacks, fried foods, and processed snacks, offer little nutritional value and can lead to weight gain and other health issues.
+2. Limit junk and over-processed foods: Foods high in added sugars, unhealthy fats, and refined grains, such as sugary snacks, fried foods, and processed snacks, offer little nutritional value and can lead to weight gain and other health issues.
 Focusing on whole, minimally processed foods is a better choice for overall health.

-3. Limiting added sugars and carbonated drinks: Consuming too much added sugar, whether in the form of sugary drinks, sweets, or processed foods, can contribute to weight gain and increase the risk of diabetes, heart disease, and other health problems.
+3. Limit added sugars and carbonated drinks: Consuming too much added sugar, whether in the form of sugary drinks, sweets, or processed foods, can contribute to weight gain and increase the risk of diabetes, heart disease, and other health problems.
 Choosing water, herbal teas, or unsweetened beverages instead of sugary drinks can help reduce calorie intake and support weight management.

-4. Moderating alcohol intake: While moderate alcohol consumption may have some health benefits, excessive alcohol intake can contribute to weight gain, liver disease, and other health issues.
+4. Moderate alcohol intake: While moderate alcohol consumption may have some health benefits, excessive alcohol intake can contribute to weight gain, liver disease, and other health issues.
 Moderation is key, and it’s important to be mindful of portion sizes and overall consumption.

 How to maintain a normal weight.